heskay32/myfolio/content/en/post/spark.md

 ## Questions to be answered

 - How many Candidates qualify for civil service jobs in the police department?
-And what civil service titles has most qualified candidates?
+And which civil service titles has most qualified candidates?
 - What type of job postings are been advertised in the police department.
 - Are there vacancies for qualified candidates on the civil service list?